Accessible Banking Services.

 We Speak to All Our Clients – Even with the Help of Sign Language and Inductive Hearing Loop Systems

-Deaf clients have the option to have a sign language interpreter present at personal consultations twice a year, free of charge.
-In this way, Credit Suisse aims to ensure that we take the concerns of deaf people seriously and are able to give them the best possible advice.
+Clients with hearing impairments have the option to have a sign language interpreter present at personal consultations twice a year, free of charge.
+In this way, Credit Suisse aims to ensure that we take the concerns of people with hearing impairments seriously and are able to give them the best possible advice.

 We provide mobile inductive hearing loop systems in the lobby of every branch also for personal consultations with clients who have hearing difficulties.
-People with such an impairment can conduct a discreet and confidential conversation with counter staff and client advisors using a hearing device or cochlear implant (CI) (switch to channel T on the hearing aid or CI), but also without such an aid (i.e. with the help of the listener).
+People with such an impairment can conduct a discreet and confidential conversation with counter staff and client advisors using a hearing device or cochlear implant (CI), but also without such an aid (i.e. with the help of the listener).

-Clients who are directly affected will have their attention drawn to the new service by means of a pictogram at the entrance as well as at the counter.
+Clients with hearing impairments are pointed to the service by means of a pictogram at the entrance as well as at the counter.

 Accessibility Is Important – Particularly over the Internet and in Online Banking

 Credit Suisse's current online offering has been made as accessible as possible in accordance with national and international standards.
 This means that thanks to technical tools such as screen readers, braille displays, and large-font software, people with visual impairments can use our online services to the widest possible extent.
-Moreover, Credit Suisse's websites and applications have been implemented in accordance with the Web Content Accessibility Guidelines (WCAG) of the World Wide Web Consortium (W3C) wherever possible, and offer all clients the utmost user-friendliness.
+Moreover, Credit Suisse's websites and applications have been implemented in accordance with the Web Content Accessibility Guidelines (WCAG) of the World Wide Web Consortium (W3C) wherever possible, in order to offer all clients the greatest possible user-friendliness.